Operadic Fibrations and Unary Operadic 2-categories: Introduction

 between categorical $\bO$-operads and operadic functors into $\bO$ with certain lifting properties, which we call operadic fibrations.
-The lifting properties are operadic analogues of the properties of categorical fibrations.
-Categorical operads appear in the literature quite often, an example is an operad of leveled trees.
-The operations in arity $n$ are leveled trees with $n$ leaves, and there is a unique isomorphism of trees if they differ by an admissible change of leveling, cf.~Figure~\ref{fig:leveled_trees}.
-This operad plays a key r{\^o}le in the construction of free operads \cite{Batanin_Markl:kodu2021,moje}.
+The lifting properties are operadic analogues of the properties of classical categorical fibrations.

+Categorical operads comprise operads with values in groupoids and partially ordered sets.
+A~remarkable application of operads valued in groupoids is \cite{Fresse} on Grothendieck--Teichmüller groups.
+Operads valued in posets appear e.g.~in \cite{Berger97} and many poset-valued operads are described in \cite{Bashkirov}.
+Categorical operads are further considered, for instance, in \cite{Batanin08,CG14}.
+A concrete example of a (non-strict) categorical operad is the operad of leveled trees.
+The operations in arity $n$ are leveled planar rooted trees with $n$ leaves, and there is a unique isomorphism of trees if they differ by an admissible change of leveling, cf.~Figure~\ref{fig:leveled_trees}.
+This operad plays a key r{\^o}le in the construction of free operads~\cite{Batanin_Markl:kodu2021,moje}.

-It turns out that the framework of operadic \hbox{(1-)categories} is not sufficient for the correspondence, and that a 2-categorical structure is needed.
-This was the motivation for introducing a theory of operadic 2-categories, but we soon realised that the 2-categorical setting brings other benefits.
-Namely, one can identify $\bO$-operads with operadic functors out of $\bO$.
-This interprets $\bO$-operads as generalised presheaves on $\bO$, so operads are no longer isolated objects in the theory of operadic categories.
-Last, we mention that a categorical operad of the terminal operadic category is a strict monoidal category and its operadic Grothendieck construction is related to the `Para' construction which appears in machine learning, for example in \cite{para1}.
+It turns out that the framework of operadic \hbox{(1-)categories} is not sufficient for the correspondence \eqref{equation:correspondence}, and that a 2-categorical structure is needed.
+The 2-categorical setting brings also other benefits, namely, an identification of $\bO$-operads with operadic functors out of~$\bO$.
+This interprets $\bO$-operads as generalized presheaves on $\bO$.
+As a result, $\bO$-operads are defined intrinsically to the theory of operadic categories.
+Last, a categorical operad of the terminal operadic category is a strict monoidal category and its operadic Grothendieck construction is related to the `para' construction which appears in machine learning, for example in~\cite{para1}.

 This paper derives the results in the unary case only.
 An extension of the theory to general operadic categories can be expected in our future work.
-Before describing the results in more detail, we give an intuitive idea about unary operadic categories, their operads, and the operadic Grothendieck construction.
+Before describing the results in more detail, we give an intuitive idea about unary operadic categories, their operads, and the discrete operadic Grothendieck construction.

-\subsection{Shapes and structures}
+\subsection{Shapes and structures.}